Boogie Mites Healthy Living Programme

 This category is included as an important aspect of a healthy lifestyle.
 We should all be encouraging a love of nature and outdoor life in early years.
 This category also supports the development of connections to the natural world, exploring and free play outside.

 The song Munch Munch Munch is perfect for spring and summer when children are out in the garden.
 Before beginning, you can read The Very Hungry Caterpillar and then role play the story; layout coloured fabric scarves for each child to curl up on pretending to be the egg on the leaf.
 Sit up when the sun comes out and the caterpillar wriggles out to explore the world.
 The song helps to teach the children about other forms of life; use a magic wand to turn all the children into cocoons “Mother Nature weaves a spell, a special kind of magic”.
 Help the children to wrap up in the scarf.
 Then the butterflies appear and fly around the room with scarves trailing as wings.
 “Flitter flutter flitter flutter”.

 You can try the Munch, Munch Munch song for free by filling out the signup form to access the song and supporting videos.

 Explore our shop to find resources your children will love to sing with, dance to, and learn from.
-Let’s incorporate physicality, so that mental development is not our sole priority.
-Use code BMHL10% to claim the Spring 2019 discount* on the Boogie Mites Healthy Living Programme.
+Let’s incorporate physicality so that mental development is not our sole priority.
+Find out more about the Boogie Mites Healthy Living Programme.